arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-16-boolean-blindness.md

 This means that, ideally, we should be able to use `Keep | Drop` wherever we used to have `bool`.

-This is in general true, with a little caveat.
-Most of the languages treat boolean in a special way, reserving `if/then/else` keywords to it. `bool` is priviledged, if compare with any custom type you want to introduce.
+This is generally true, although with a little caveat: most of the languages treat booleans in a special way, reserving `if/then/else` keywords to it. `bool` is priviledged if compared with any custom type you wish to introduce.
 That's an unfair perk.
 But not everything is lost.
 Pattern matching is the the way to go.
-You can always build a mapping to `bool` with:
+You can always build a mapping from your custom types to `bool` with:

 ```csharp
 var keepIt = predicate(element) switch